-This month, Magellan would like to provide important clarification and guidance for Substance Use Disorder Providers regarding Member access to Methadone Maintenance Therapy (MMT) while in residential programming.
+This month, Magellan would like to provide important clarification and guidance for Substance Use Disorder (SUD) Providers regarding member access to Medication Assisted Treatment (MAT), especially Methadone Maintenance Treatment (MMT) while in residential programming.
+Magellan previously shared many of these parameters in July 2021; however, is redistributing the guidelines due to some non-compliance.